cloudberrydb/cloudberrydb/concourse/pipelines/README.md

   test_trigger ............. : True
 ======================================================================

-NOTE: You can now set the pipeline with the following:
+NOTE: You can set the production pipelines with the following:

 fly -t gpdb-prod \
     set-pipeline \
-    -p gpdb_master-generated \
+    -p gpdb_master \
     -c gpdb_master-generated.yml \
     -l ~/workspace/continuous-integration/secrets/gpdb_common-ci-secrets.yml \
     -l ~/workspace/continuous-integration/secrets/gpdb_master-ci-secrets.yml

+fly -t gpdb-prod \
+    set-pipeline \
+    -p gpdb_master_without_asserts \
+    -c gpdb_master-generated.yml \
+    -l ~/workspace/continuous-integration/secrets/gpdb_common-ci-secrets.yml \
+    -l ~/workspace/continuous-integration/secrets/gpdb_master_without_asserts-ci-secrets.yml
 ```

-The generated pipeline file `gpdb-prod.yml` will be set, validated and
+The generated pipeline file `gpdb_master-generated.yml` will be set,
-ultimately committed (including the updated pipeline template) to the
+validated and ultimately committed (including the updated pipeline
-source repository.
+template) to the source repository.

-### Create Developer ICW pipeline for centos6 platform
+### Creating Developer pipelines

+As an example of generating a pipeline with a targeted test subset,
-Use the following to generate a developer ICW pipeline.
-NOTE: The
+the following can be used to generate a pipeline with supporting
-majority of jobs are only available for the `centos6` platform.
-The
+builds (default: centos6 platform) and `DPM` only jobs.

-generated pipeline and helper `fly` command are intended encourage the
+The generated pipeline and helper `fly` command are intended encourage
-engineer to set the pipeline with team (-t) and engineer (-u)
+engineers to set the pipeline with a team-name-string (-t) and engineer
-identifiable names.
+(-u) identifiable names.

+NOTE: The majority of jobs are only available for the `centos6`
+      platform.

 ```
 $ ./gen_pipeline.py -t dpm -u curry -a DPM